• Skip to primary navigation

 Instructions

-• Mix the ground cumin and golpar and reserve.
+• Mix the ground cumin and golpar if using and reserve.

-• Cut the feta into cubes people can eat in a bite with a toothpick.
-Put the cubes of cheese in a bowl and season with a pinch of golpar and cumin mix, then add a few scrapes of lemon zest.
+• Cut the feta into cubes people can eat in one bite with a toothpick.
+Put the cubes of cheese in a bowl and season with a pinch of golpar and cumin mix, then add a few scrapes of lemon zest and the oil.

 • Grate the garlic over the cheese using a microplane grater.

-• Add some of the fresh herbs and mix to combine, double check the seasoning and adjust until it tastes good to you, then allow to rest for at least 30 minutes before serving.
+• Add some of the fresh herbs and gently fold the cheese with the oil mixture.
+Double check the seasoning and adjust until it tastes good to you, then allow to rest for at least 30 minutes before serving.

 To serve as pictured